 But because this isn’t some fantasy world where capitalism is dead and all people are free to live their lives chasing their dreams rather than the next paycheck, even introverts with crippling social anxiety have to endure job interviews for one, two, or maybe three positions.
 Me?
 I experienced two last week and there were many moments during the interviews when I found them to be just as challenging as my first job interview six years ago.
 I stumbled over my words, panicked about how I was presenting myself, and hung onto my interviewers’ every social cue and vocal tone hoping it would give me some clue as to how I was doing.

 It’s not healthy.
 I know that.
 But it’s something I can’t help.
-The dread of an interview starts to build up inside me the moment it is scheduled.
+Even if the position if a great job for introverts, the dread of an interview starts to build up inside me the moment it is scheduled.
 I lose sleep over it, get stomach cramps, and act out towards those I’m close with.
 How do you cope with something like that?

 I don’t have the answers.
 If you do, please let me in on your secrets.
 Although I don’t have a solution, I do have some tips for making it easier.